oroinc/documentation/community/translations.rst

-Help to Translate The Oro Platform
+Help to Translate The Oro Project
 ==================================

 The Oro Platform supports many internationalization functions including multiple languages and translations.